 Get the recipe: Toasted Walnuts with Tart Cherries and Rosemary

-But don't "chop" this dish from your vegetarian Thanksgiving menu if you're not a Manchego fan—just switch it out for Asiago or Parmesan if you prefer!
+Don't "chop" this dish from your vegetarian Thanksgiving menu if you're not a Manchego fan—just switch it out for Asiago or Parmesan if you prefer!

 Get the recipe: Chopped Green Bean Salad with Manchego

 These potatoes are anything but boring.
 With a showy appearance and the flavor to back it up, these are proof that you don't need meat to make a meal memorable.
 Salted buttery potatoes are enhanced with a crumb mixture that includes bread, cheese, chives, and thyme.
+Your guests will be thinking about this vegetarian Thanksgiving side dish long after the meal is over!

 Get the recipe: Hasselback Potatoes with Seasoned Bread Crumbs